 Figure 8: Screens displaying how to configure Firewall Exceptions

-To open a port, a user can go to the Windows Firewall applet in the Control Panel, click Advanced settings in the left pane, click Inbound Rules from the left pane, and click New Rule from the right pane, then follow the instructions.
+To open a port, a user can go to the Windows Firewall applet in the Control Panel, click Advanced settings in the left pane, click Inbound Rules from the left pane, click New Rule from the right pane, and then follow the instructions.

 Figure 9: Screens displaying how to configure Firewall Settings